Wilkes-Barre Workers’ Compensation FAQs

 Does Workers’ Compensation Cover Long-Term Conditions and Illnesses?

 The Pennsylvania Workers Compensation Act determines your eligibility and for how long your benefits can be paid.
-Compensation pays medical benefits, which cover your medical bills for appropriate medical treatment by an approved medical provider and your wage benefits help you recover financially from work lost as a result of your injury or illness.
+Compensation pays medical benefits, which cover your medical bills for appropriate medical treatment by an approved medical provider and your wage loss benefits help you recover financially from work lost as a result of your injury or illness.

 PA does not put an upper limit on medical benefits, you can receive them for as long as you need treatment for your injury or illness.
 However, Pennsylvania does place a cap on your wage loss benefits.